Technology Development and Contribution to CTBT

 Neutron Resonance Analysis

-Delayed Gamma-ray Spectroscopy (DGS) is a nondestructive assay technique that can be used for nuclear safeguards verification requirements by quickly evaluating the fissile nuclide content in pure or mixed nuclear materials, especially high-radioactivity nuclear material like used nuclear fuel.
-A DGS interrogation uses neutrons to induce fission in the sample and the gamma rays from the decaying fission products are observed over multiple cycles.
-We are researching the analytical requirements and developing instrumentation required for reprocessing plant near-term application and full assembly long-term goals.
+Delayed Gamma-ray Spectrometry (DGS) is a nondestructive assay technique that can be used for nuclear safeguards verification by quickly evaluating the fissile nuclide content in pure or mixed nuclear materials, especially high-radioactivity nuclear material.
+A DGS interrogation uses neutrons to induce fission in the sample and the gamma rays from the decaying fission products are observed over multiple cycles to determine U/Pu mass and composition.
+We are developing the analytical capabilities and associated instrumentation for reprocessing plant near-term applications and full assembly long-term goals.

 - Spectral Analysis Development